Control System Upgrade

 • BTS: Base (La Serena) test stand

-We refer to Cerro Pachon as the summit when talking about it as a deployment site.
+We refer to Cerro Pachon as the Summit when talking about it as a deployment site.